 As humans, we all succumb to the act of aggression at some point in life.
 The said aggression might be the cause of a provocation, an act of defense, a reaction, or an inbound frustration (dissatisfaction).
 Yet, despite knowing that violence is the extreme form of anxiety we tend to bring forth our worst.
 Depreciating ourselves to the extent of a beast with no restraint.
 This behaviour is quite reflective of our incompetency, resultant of our failure to achieve a specific target.
 Thus bringing out a sense of incompetence while resorting to violence and intimidation.

 That being said, I come to the closure of my three quotes challenge.
 I sincerely thank “She” for nominating me for this intriguing exercise, and I humbly urge the readers to visit her blog.
 She can be reached at- “This door is alarmed“.

 In pursuance of which’ the incoherent human aggression caught my final line of thought.
-Although aggression is not always negative, however, the intimidating behaviour to force an idea down the throat of other people is a relative sign of incompetency.
-This might resultantly be due to lack of patience, paucity of knowledge, absence of wisdom and an obsession towards something.
+Although aggression is not always negative, however, the intimidating behaviour to force an idea down the throat of other people is a relative sign of incompetence.
+This might resultantly be due to lack of patience, a paucity of knowledge, absence of wisdom and an obsession towards something.
 Thus bringing me to this final quote: